EKechei/EKechei/README.md

 ## 👋 Hello!

-I’m Edith Cherotich, a Cloud Engineer and AWS Solutions Architect based in Nairobi, Kenya.
-I specialize in AWS, CI/CD pipelines, Infrastructure as Code (IaC), and various cloud technologies.
+Hello!
+I'm Edith Cherotich, a passionate Cloud Engineer and AWS Certified Solutions Architect from Nairobi, Kenya.
+I thrive on creating innovative cloud solutions that are both efficient and scalable.
+With expertise in a wide array of cloud technologies, I aim to build secure and robust infrastructures that drive success.

 ## 🏆 Certifications